Dunara: Charles Mackellar

-Sir Charles Kinnaird Mackellar (1844-1926) was a physician, politician and businessman.
+Sir Charles Kinnaird Mackellar (1844–1926) was a physician, politician and businessman.
 Only son of Frederick Mackellar (d.1863) physician, from Dundee, Scotland and wife Isabella, née Robertson, widow of William McGarvie.
 Educated at Sydney Grammar, Charles moved with his family to the Port Macquarie district c.
 1860.
 He spent several years on the land before proceeding to Scotland to attend the University of Glasgow (MB, Ch.M., 1871).
 Returning to Sydney he registered with the Medical Board of NSW on 25 March 1872.
 In 1873-7 he was honorary surgeon at the Sydney Infirmary and Dispensary where his father had been first salaried medical officer: (Sir) Henry Normand MacLaurin also joined the staff in 1873 and cemented one of the most important friendships of Dr Mackellar's life.
-He was a physician at the hospital in 1882 and a director in 1884–1917.
-He worked "stupendously" at general practice in early years.
+He was a physician at the hospital in 1882 and a director from 1884 to 1917.
+He worked "stupendously" at general practice in his early years.

 In September 1881 Dr Mackellar joined the board, led by Dr Alfred Roberts, which was appointed to control the first serious smallpox epidemic in NSW and was gazetted as the Board of Health on 6/1/1882.
 In July Mackellar became Government Medical Adviser, health officer for Port Jackson, chairman of the Immigration Board, and an official visitor to the hospitals for the insane at Gladesville and Parramatta.
 He was also ex officio emigration officer for Port Jackson, and a member of the Board of Pharmacy and the Medical Board.
 In July 1883 he campaigned for a federal quarantine system and was appointed president of the Board of Health in August.
-Contemporaries believed that Mackellar was solely responsible for the organisation of the department but he deferred to Roberts: "it is ratherthat I doggedly and persistently followed his lines than that I formulated any original scheme of my own" - the Mackellar motto was Perseverando.
+Contemporaries believed that Mackellar was solely responsible for the organisation of the department but he deferred to Roberts: "it is rather that I doggedly and persistently followed his lines than that I formulated any original scheme of my own" - the Mackellar motto was Perseverando.